Principle of Relativity and The Perturbative Quantum Gravity: Abstract

 \section{Abstract}

-We develop a purely quantum theory based on the novel principle of relativity, termed the quantum principle of relativity, instead of applying the diffeomorphism invariance.
-We demonstrate that the essence of the principle of relativity can be naturally extended into the quantum realm, maintaining the identical structures of active and passive transformations.
-By employing this principle, we show that quantum gravitational effects are naturally incorporated into the renormalizable theory, with general relativity emerging in large distances.
-We derive graviton propagators and provide several examples grounded in this novel theory.
+We develop a purely quantum theory based on the novel principle of relativity, termed the quantum principle of relativity, instead of directly applying the diffeomorphism invariance.
+We demonstrate that the essence of the principle can be extended into the quantum realm, maintaining the identical structures of active and passive transformations.
+By employing this principle, we show that quantum gravitational effects are naturally realized within the perturbatively valid theory, with general relativity emerging in large distances.
+We derive graviton propagators and provide several examples grounded in this novel framework.